FalkorDB/docs/cypher/indexing.md

 ## Deleting a vector index

-To remove a vector index simply issue the `drop index` command as follows:
+To remove a vector index, simply issue the `drop index` command as follows:

 ```cypher
 DROP VECTOR INDEX FOR <entity_pattern> (<entity_attribute>)